The control pool is made up of one or more machines. These host:

 For more information about these services, see Services.

-The server that hosts the scheduling service is referred to as the coordinator.
-If the control pool components are distributed across multiple servers, it is important to know which server is the coordinator because LGTM command-line actions must be run from this server.
+The machine that hosts the scheduling service is referred to as the coordinator.
+If the control pool components are distributed across multiple machines, it is important to know which machine is the coordinator because LGTM command-line actions must be run from this machine.

 The arrow directions on the diagram give an indication of data flow between system components.